Konnichiwa, Japan!

 TOUR HIGHLIGHT

-PERFECTION OF TRANQUILITY Kenroku-en is one of Japan's three great gardens and dates from the 1670s.
+THE POWER OF TRANQUILITY Kenroku-en is one of Japan's three great gardens and dates from the 1670s.
 Translated to English the name means "Garden of Six Qualities," referring to the six essential attributes that make up a perfect garden: spaciousness, tranquility, artifice, antiquity, water, and magnificent views.
 One of the garden's most stunning attractions is Kasumigaike pond with its island called Horai, which is meant to symbolise long life and eternal prosperity.

 Sushi, Shrines & Temples